radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![AThe Active Alerts Section](Media/Image3.34.jpg)

-Figure 27: The Active Alerts Section on the Main Dashboard Tab

 For more information on configuring standard and custom alerts, refer to the [RadiantOne Monitoring and Reporting Guide](/monitoring-and-reporting-guide/01-monitoring).

 ## Internode Health Section